A note on generalized tensor CUR approximation for tensor pairs and tensor triplets based on the tubal product: Introduction

 In this note, due to the applications of tensors \cite{elden2019solving,asante2021matrix,asante2023image}, we focus on the tensor SVD (t-SVD) \cite{kilmer2013third} that is defined based on the tubal product (t-product).
 The t-SVD has similar properties as the classical SVD.
-In particular, in contrast to the Tucker decomposition \cite{tucker1964extension,tucker1966some} or Canonical polyadic decomposition \cite{hitchcock1927expression,hitchcock1928multiple}, its truncation provides the best low tubal rank approximation in the least-squares sense.
+In particular, in contrast to the Tucker decomposition \cite{tucker1964extension,tucker1966some} or Canonical Polyadic Decomposition \cite{hitchcock1927expression,hitchcock1928multiple}, its truncation provides the best low tubal rank approximation in the least-squares sense.
 The GSVD was generalized to tensors based on the t-SVD in \cite{he2021generalized,zhang2021cs}.
-Motivated by the works \cite{gidisu2022generalized,gidisu2022restricted}, we extend the tensor CUR (TCUR) approximation \cite{tarzanagh2018fast} to a pair and a triplet of tensors based on the t-product and we refer to as the generalized TCUR (GTCUR). {As real-world datasets often have multidimensional structure, it is more favorable to generalize the ideas proposed in \cite{gidisu2022generalized,gidisu2022hybrid} to tensors so that the structure of the datatensors are preserved.
-Indeed, we aim at achieving this target and present several generalizations of GMCUR to tensors.
-To this end, we use the tensor DEIM (TDEIM) index selection algorithm \cite{ahmadi2024robust}, which we recently developed to sample important lateral and horizontal slices, and this plays a key role in the development of the GTCUR method.
-Similar to the matrix case, the TDEIM helps to compute the same lateral/horizontal slices for a given pair or triplet of third order tensors.
-We remark that alternative sampling procedures, such as top tubal leverage scores \cite{mahoney2011randomized,tarzanagh2018fast} or its sampling version, may be employed in place of the TDEIM, but because the TDEIM has been shown to give the optimal sample method \cite{sorensen2016deim}, we adopt it in our research.
+Inspired by the works in \cite{gidisu2022generalized,gidisu2022restricted}, we extend the tensor CUR (TCUR) approximation \cite{tarzanagh2018fast} to accommodate pairs and triplets of tensors based on the t-product, which we refer to as the generalized TCUR (GTCUR) approximation.
+Given that real-world datasets frequently exhibit multidimensional structures, it is beneficial to adapt the concepts introduced in \cite{gidisu2022generalized,gidisu2022hybrid} for tensors, ensuring that the integrity of the data tensor structures is maintained.
+Our objective is to achieve this goal, and we present several generalizations of GMCUR for tensors.
+To facilitate this, we utilize the tensor DEIM (TDEIM) index selection algorithm \cite{ahmadi2024robust}, which we recently developed to sample significant lateral and horizontal slices, playing a crucial role in the GTCUR method's development.
+Like the matrix case, the TDEIM facilitates the computation of identical lateral/horizontal slices for a specified pair or triplet of third-order tensors.
+It is worth noting that alternative sampling methods, such as top tubal leverage scores \cite{mahoney2011randomized,tarzanagh2018fast} or their sampling variants, could be used instead of the TDEIM.
+However, since the TDEIM has been demonstrated to provide the optimal sampling method \cite{sorensen2016deim,ahmadi2024robust}, we have chosen to adopt it in our research.